ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

 # WILLOW-chia-forks-offline-wallet-balance
 Collection of scripts used to check the balance of a wallet, including ALL the addresses of that wallet.
-It can also check the balance of a single address.
+It can also check the balance of a single/multiple addresses.

 ## Contributors